ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

 </div>

-The code and documentation for the Angular Classicframework are stored in a public repository, or repo, on [github.com](https://github.com) in the `angular` account.
+The code and documentation for the Angular Classic framework are stored in a public repository, or repo, on [github.com](https://github.com) in the `angular` account.
-The path to the Angular Classicrepo is [https://github.com/ng-classic/ng-classic](https://github.com/ng-classic/ng-classic), hence the abbreviated name, `ng-classic/ng-classic`.
+The path to the Angular Classic repo is [https://github.com/ng-classic/ng-classic](https://github.com/ng-classic/ng-classic), hence the abbreviated name, `ng-classic/ng-classic`.

 [GitHub](https://github.com) is a cloud service that hosts many accounts and repositories.
 You can imagine the `ng-classic/ng-classic` repo in GitHub as shown in this image.